 In the case of chicken eggs which vegetarians often consume in great quantities as a substitute for meat, life is no more blissful for the hens that produce these “products” than for that of the dairy cow.
 The laying hen is subjected to a brutal existence, being bred to produce over 300 eggs a year compared to wild hens which produce 15 to 20 eggs annually.
-The removal of her eggs initiates a cycle of distress and discomfort as the hen frantically attempts to produce more, to temporarily restore her emotional equilibrium, an evolutionary compulsion thwarted by the destructive force of man.
-Her beak, comprised of a dense network of sensory nerves, is severed at birth with a metal blade and without pain relief, a process undertaken in order to prevent pecking amongst hens; this destructive activity is excited by high levels of distress and frustration on account of the crowded, noisy conditions the hens are forced to endure.
-These beak mutilations very often lead to a lifetime of pain and agony.
+The removal of her eggs initiates a cycle of distress and discomfort as the hen frantically attempts to produce more, to temporarily restore her emotional equilibrium, an evolutionary compulsion thwarted by the coercive force of humankind.
+Her beak, comprised of a dense network of sensory nerves, is severed at birth with a metal blade and without pain relief, this process is undergone as a means of preventing pecking amongst hens, a behaviour fueled by the crowded, noisy and distressing conditions hens are forced to endure.
+Moreover, beak mutilations often lead to a lifetime of pain and agony for hens.
 The laying hen is slaughtered at between one and two years of age when her egg productions decline, although she can live as long as seven years.
 All of her male chicks are slaughtered at birth by gas or metal blades as they are deemed useless from the perspective of the egg industry.
-Thus, although broiler hens are killed prematurely, laying hens may in actuality lead a far more hellish existence as they are not only killed but also subjected to a greater degree of torture and suffering.
+Thus, although broiler hens are killed prematurely, laying hens may in actuality lead a far more hellish existence as they are not only killed but are also subjected to a greater degree of torture and suffering.